statechannels/statechannels/packages/fmg-rock-paper-scissors/README.md

 ```

 Bob then decides whether to accept the round or not.
-If he didn't want to accept, he would sign and send back the same `Start` state
+If he didn't want to accept, he would sign and send back the same `Resting` state
 (apart from an increased `turnNum`) as he sent in the beginning.
 If he does want to accept, he signs the `RPS.RoundAccepted` state, providing his
 choice -- in this case `scissors`: